SuperBruceJia/EEG-Motor-Imagery-Classification-CNNs-TensorFlow/README.md

 ```

 ### Citation
-If you find our work useful in your research, please consider citing in your publications.
+If you find our work useful in your research, please consider citing it in your publications.
 We provide a BibTeX entry below.

 ```
 @article{hou2020novel,
-	title={A Novel Approach of Decoding EEG Four-class Motor Imagery Tasks via Scout ESI and CNN}, author={Hou, Yimin and Zhou, Lu and Jia, Shuyue and Lun, Xiangmin}, journal={Journal of Neural Engineering},
+	title     = {A Novel Approach of Decoding EEG Four-class Motor Imagery Tasks via Scout ESI and CNN}, author    = {Hou, Yimin and Zhou, Lu and Jia, Shuyue and Lun, Xiangmin}, journal   = {Journal of Neural Engineering},
-	volume={17},
+	volume    = {17},
-	number={1},
+	number    = {1},
-	pages={016048},
+	pages     = {016048},
-	year={Feb.
+	year      = {Feb.
 2020},
-	publisher={IOP Publishing}
+	publisher = {IOP Publishing}
 }
 ```